sagemath/trac_to_gh/Issue 5117.md

 # Issue 5117: remove (or enhance an rename) the Polyhedron.union()) method

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5117

 Original creator: sbarthelemy